gracelang/language/spec.md

 ## Named Requests

-A named method request comprises an expression identifying the receiver, followed by a dot “.”, followed by a method name, and within parentheses, a comma-separated list of arguments.
+A named method request comprises a receiver, followed by a dot “.”, followed by a method name, wherein the parameters have been replaced by expressions that evaluate to the method's arguments.
-Parentheses are not used if there are no arguments.

-To improve
-readability, the name of a method that takes more than one parameter may comprise multiple parts, with multiple argument lists between the parts and after the last part.
-For example:

-        method drawLineFrom (source) to (destination) { ... }
+Note that a request without arguments does not contain any parentheses.

-In this example the name of the method is `drawLineFrom(_) to(_)`; it comprises two parts, `drawLineFrom(_)` and `to(_)`.
-The name of a method and the position of the argument lists within that name is determined when the method is declared.
+Note that the name of a method, which determines the position of the argument lists within that name, is chosen when the method is declared ([See Methods](Methods)).
 When reading a request of a multi-part method name, you should continue accumulating words and argument lists as far to the right as possible.